AhmedMaqbul/MinimalApiDemo/README.md

 ```

 4. Create handlers following the pattern
-5. Map endpoints in `ProductEndpoints.cs`
+5. Map the feature endpoints in `ProductEndpoints.cs` with a common route group
-6. Register in `Program.cs`
+6. Register the feature group in `Program.cs`, for example `app.MapProductEndpoints()`

 ### Adding a New API Version